 Theodore Briggs Explosive Harpoon

-Theodore Briggs of Philadelphia, Pennsylvania patented an explosive hand-darted harpoon in 1860 (U.S. Patent No. 30,869, Dec.
+In 1860, Theodore Briggs of Philadelphia, Pennsylvania, patented an explosive hand-darted harpoon (U.S. Patent No. 30,869, Dec.
 11, 1860).
-This iron was made with pivot barbs on the shank behind the explosive head.
-These barbs were to open outward to secure the whale after the head exploded to kill it.
-The head of the harpoon consisted of two metal tubes connected end to end by means of a threaded plug.
-The plug was made with a nipple for a percussion cap extending into the rear tube of the head; it also had a small hole through its length to transmit fire from the percussion cap to the forward tube.
-The forward tube was made with a solid, pointed tip for penetrating the whale during darting, and was filled with gunpowder.
-The assembled explosive head was not forged to the shank, but fit loosely over the end of it.
-The solid shank entered the hollow rear tube a short distance.
-A small wood Briggs Patent Drawings.shear pin held the head to the shank for darting; the end of the shank was thereby held a short distance back from the threaded plug with the percussion cap on it.
+Briggs’ harpoon featured pivot barbs on the shank behind the explosive head, designed to open outward and secure the whale after the head exploded.
+The harpoon head consisted of two metal tubes connected end to end by a threaded plug.
+The plug had a nipple for a percussion cap extending into the rear tube of the head and a small hole to transmit fire from the percussion cap to the forward tube.
+The forward tube had a solid, pointed tip for penetrating the whale during darting and was filled with gunpowder.
+The explosive head was not forged to the shank but fit loosely over its end.
+A small wooden shear pin held the head to the shank for darting, keeping the shank's end a short distance from the threaded plug with the percussion cap.

-Pivot barbs were installed in a mortise through a widened section of the shank, and they pivoted on a single, common pin.
-The two pivot barbs were spring-loaded open by small leaf springs mounted to the shank.
-A sliding collarover the ends of the barbs held them in the darting position.
-The aft end of the shank terminated in a forged socket for mounting the iron to a wood pole, the same as standard hand-darted harpoons.
-In his patent specifications Briggs described the action of his harpoon:
+Pivot barbs were installed in a mortise through a widened section of the shank and pivoted on a single, common pin.
+These barbs were spring-loaded open by small leaf springs mounted to the shank.
+A sliding collar over the ends of the barbs held them in the darting position.
+The aft end of the shank had a forged socket for mounting the iron to a wood pole, similar to standard hand-darted harpoons.
+In his patent specifications, Briggs described the operation of his harpoon:

 Patent drawings for the Theodore Briggs explosive harpoon.

-During penetration the resistance of the blubber caused the sliding collar to move back to release the spring-loaded pivot barbs that would then open to secure the whale.
+During penetration, the resistance of the blubber caused the sliding collar to move back, releasing the spring-loaded pivot barbs, which would then open to secure the whale.

-If the wood shear pin was weak, the initial impact against the side of the whale could have caused an explosion before penetration.
-If the shear pin was strong enough to to resist breaking during penetration, and the harpoon did not hit bone the mechanism would not function.
-It would be very unlikely that the harpooner could dart the iron to hit bone.
-The Briggs harpoon was never popular.
-No example of this explosive harpoon could be found.
+If the wooden shear pin was weak, the initial impact against the whale's side could cause an explosion before penetration.
+Conversely, if the shear pin was strong enough to resist breaking during penetration, and the harpoon did not hit bone, the mechanism would not function.
+It was highly unlikely that the harpooner could dart the iron to hit bone.
+The Briggs harpoon never gained popularity, and no examples of this explosive harpoon have been found.

 Silas Barker Explosive Harpoon